President Biden meets with Teamsters as he seeks to bolster his support among labor unions

 Biden and the Teamsters discussed topics such as the Butch Lewis Act — a measure Biden signed into law that shored up pensions for scores of workers — Social Security and Medicare, while the president vowed to continue to “hold corporations accountable, because every worker deserves respect, and billionaire executives shouldn’t pay a lower tax rate than truck drivers or warehouse workers,” said Biden campaign spokesperson Lauren Hitt.

+Trump and Biden clinched their parties' presidential nominations Tuesday night, each reaching the delegate majority that will be needed at the summertime national conventions.

-The president wants to harness labor's power and reach to bolster his campaign's efforts this year, as Trump tries to make inroads with union workers who have traditionally backed Democratic candidates.
-The former Republican president peeled away some blue-collar workers in his 2016 win and is looking to exploit a divide between union leaders who have backed Democratic candidates and rank-and-file members who could be swayed to vote Republican.
+The president wants to harness labor's power and reach to bolster his campaign's efforts this year, as the former Republican president tries to make inroads with union workers who have traditionally backed Democratic candidates.
+Trump peeled away some blue-collar workers in his 2016 win and is looking to exploit a divide between union leaders who have backed Democratic candidates and rank-and-file members who could be swayed to vote Republican.

 Union members tend to vote Democratic, with 56% of members and households backing Biden in 2020, according to AP VoteCast.
 Biden, who regularly touts himself as the most pro-union president in history, has swept up endorsements from leading labor groups such as the AFL-CIO, the American Federation of Teachers and the American Federation of State, County and Municipal Employees.